anoces/DAS/ASS-0.0.3-R/SystemArchitecture.md

 # OUTPUT :
 - Change files name.

+# RULER :
+- Pattern name report or anyfiles used :
+"yyMMddhhmmss-Millisecond-Random" Example :
+"260701135500-761-9A6X3E"
+- Do not anyfiles pass without "ASSRegistry.py".
+- "\Logs\..."
+This path for logs files only.
+- "\Payload\..."
+Analyze per one payload create payload or create used pattern name per hash or per one analyzer, Used "260701135500-761-9A6X3E.parquet".

 # ENCRYPTION :
 * Encryption any files for protection Edited File.
 * Extensions: .pyd, .dll, .sig, ...